 In this series we are looking at various types of men to avoid.
 Narcissists, hot and cold and emotionally unavailable men.
-The behaviors of these three seem to overlap a great deal which can make it difficult to decide which sort of challenging man you’ve come across.
+As mentioned in Part 1, the behaviors of these three seem to overlap a great deal which can make it difficult to decide which sort of challenging man you’ve come across.

 Narcissism: excessive or erotic interest in oneself and one’s physical appearance.

 Synonyms: vanity, self love, self admiration, self absorption, egotism, conceit, self centered-ness.

 In Psychology narcissism is viewed as extreme selfishness, with a grandiose view of one’s own talents and a craving for admiration, as characterizing a personality type.